withs/withs/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on -> 670 / My temp mail service
-- 🌱 I’m currently learning -> Nothing Ofc
+- 🌱 I’m currently learning -> Keep learning new python thing
-- 👯 I’m looking to collaborate on -> Nothing Ofc
+- 👯 I’m looking to collaborate on -> Nothing
 - 🤔 I’m looking for help with -> Nothing
 - 💬 Ask me about -> Nothing
-- 📫 How to reach me -> Take a plane ticket for france
+- 📫 How to reach me -> Discord or mail
 - 😄 Pronouns -> idk
-- ⚡ Fun fact -> im not a dev im just making a i need in python
+- ⚡ Fun fact -> im not a dev im just making what i need in python

 :salu: